julesfowler/python-novice-astro/_episodes/01-numpy.md

 ~~~
 {: .output}

-What if we need the maximum inflammation for each patient over all days (as in the
+What if we need the maximum flux for each day in any band (as in the
-next diagram on the left) or the average for each day (as in the
+next diagram on the left) or the average for band (as in the
 diagram on the right)?
 As the diagram below shows, we want to perform the
 operation across an axis: